Mobiistar X1 Notch With FullView Display Launched in India

 Vietnamese smartphone brand Mobiistar on Thursday launched the Mobiistar X1 Notch in India, featuring a 13-megapixel selfie camera as its biggest highlight.
 The Mobiistar X1 Notch, as its name implies, also sports a notch display, with an immersive ‘FullView' aspect ratio.
+The phone will be offered in two variants, however the exact availability details are unclear at the point.
+We expect the handset to go on sale in the coming days.
 "This smartphone brings latest trends in technology at a very compelling price for its users," said Carl Ngo, Co-founder and CEO of Mobiistar, India and Global.

 Mobiistar X1 Notch price in India